 Reboot your PC to take effect.

-Here is Defender turn OFF and ON containing two registry tweaks:
+Here is the archive containing two registry tweaks:

 - Tweak to completely disable the protection using Windows Group Policy